SnakeFist007/puzzle-of-personality/source/content/Type 3 - The Performer.md

 - workaholic: may become anxious when not working and may have difficulty maintaining intimate relationships
     - sacrifice relationships and health for job security and money

-⟶ This Three may resemble 1 or 6 due to their modesty, duty-focus, and anxiety around being “enough”.
+⟶ This Three may resemble a One or a Six due to their modesty, duty-focus, and anxiety around being “enough”.

 ### so - The Politician